golmschenk/qusi/docs/source/tutorials/basic_transit_identification_with_prebuilt_components.md

 ## Getting the example code

-First, create a directory to hold the project named `qusi_example_project`, or some other suitable name.
+First, open a terminal window on your computer and create a directory to hold the project named `qusi_example_project`, or some other suitable name.
+This will be your project directory.
 Then get the example scripts from the `qusi` repository.
 You can download just that directory by clicking [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fgolmschenk%2Fqusi%2Ftree%2Fmain%2Fexamples).
-Move this `examples` directory into your project directory so that you have `qusi_example_project/examples`.
+After unzipping the file, move this `examples` directory into your project directory so that you have `qusi_example_project/examples`.
 The remainder of the commands will assume you are running code from the project directory, unless otherwise stated.

 ## Downloading the dataset

 The next thing we'll do is download a dataset of light curves that include cases both with and without transiting planets.
 To do this, run the example script at `examples/download_spoc_transit_light_curves`.
 For now, don't worry about how each part of the code works.
-You can run the script with
+You can run the script by typing the following at the command prompt in your terminal window while in your project directory.

 ```sh
 python examples/download_spoc_transit_light_curves.py